EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network.md

 ![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_IoT_Network/IoT_Network_Banner.gif)
 Code an Actuator Device
 ---------------------
+Each section requires its own micro:bit computer and MakeCode file.
 We will start by preparing an actuator device.
-For this example it will be a fan, but ither devices can be subsituted.
+For this example it will be a fan, but ither devices can be subsituted.<br>

 ### Step 1 Connections
 Connections